sponge2017/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Code book for Getting and Cleaning Data course project

-In "tidy data.txt" files, there are 81 fields in total.
+In "tidy data.txt" files, there are 180 records/observations and 81 fields(2 identiafier fields and 79 variables) in total.
 They are listed either in "Observation Identifiers" or "Measurements" group below.

 ### Observation Identifiers
 * Subject: integer, with value range: 1 to 30.
 It is the ID for each participant of the experiment.